-Each of the 43 dioceses receive money from three main sources:
+Each of the 43 dioceses receives money from three main sources:

 Just as the parishes make a contribution to the dioceses, so the dioceses make a contribution to the national running costs of the Church of England.
 This apportionment is used for training new clergy and funding the Church's national response to matters such as education, social responsibility, communications, mission, ministry, ecumenical relations and so on.